Indian-Algorithmic-Trading-Community/DhanHQ-Ticker-py/README.md

     while True:
         try:
-            # Do Any Operation In This Thread, And It Wont
+            # Do Any Operation In This Thread, And It Won't
             # Effect The Market Data Feed And Order Update Feed.

             # Or If You do not want to do any operation but only